The Bhagavad Gita is an important and precious book for Theosophists, just as it is for Hindus.

 “Bhagavad Gita” literally means “Song of God” or “Divine Song” or “The Lord’s Song” and has also been called “The Song Celestial.”
 It is without doubt the most popular and universally loved of all Hindu scriptures.
 It consists of a conversation between Krishna and Arjuna and is admired by multitudes around the world for its practical yet profound spiritual philosophy of life.
 Some have described it as “the Manual of Life” and “the Gospel for the 21st Century.”

-It is quite often studied, read, and referred to, in the various lodges of the United Lodge of Theosophists around the world, particularly using the translation or rendition prepared by William Quan Judge, who was co-founder of the modern Theosophical Movement with H. P. Blavatsky and her closest and most trusted colleague (see Who was William Quan Judge? and Understanding The Importance of Mr. Judge).
-He described this rendition of the Gita as “the result of a careful comparison of all the English editions and of a complete retranslation from the original wherever any obscurity or omission was evident in the various renderings consulted.”
-It is actually heavily based on J. Cockburn Thomson’s translation of 1855 and the majority of the several unfortunate errors in the Judge version are copied from that, including often translating “Brahman” as “Brahmā” – a seemingly minor but philosophically important mistake, for which H. P. Blavatsky criticised Western translators of Sanskrit texts! – writing “self” in lower case when Atman, the Higher Self, is meant, and almost always translating “yoga” as “devotion.”
-In the Gita, the actual word for “devotion” is “Bhakti” and this is only one of the several forms of Yoga presented by Krishna in the scripture.
-The Bhagavad Gita is not actually called “The Book of Devotion” (as many associates of the ULT think) but rather “The Book of Yoga” or, more accurately, “The Scripture of Yoga.”
-And although devotion is indispensable, there is much more to Yoga than devotion.
+It is quite often studied, read, and referred to, in the various lodges of the United Lodge of Theosophists around the world, particularly using the translation or, rather, rendition prepared by William Quan Judge, who was co-founder of the modern Theosophical Movement with H. P. Blavatsky and was also her closest and most trusted colleague.
+(See Who was William Quan Judge? and Understanding The Importance of Mr. Judge) He described this rendition of the Gita as “the result of a careful comparison of all the English editions and of a complete retranslation from the original wherever any obscurity or omission was evident in the various renderings consulted.”

-On the whole, William Judge’s version of the Bhagavad Gita is beautifully rendered, with many memorable choices of phrase, but it is inadvisable for Theosophists to view it as perfect and infallible or describe it as the best and clearest translation of the Gita available, as it can be easily demonstrated to be none of these.
-HPB is not known to have used the Judge version and B. P. Wadia often quoted in his articles from other, more accurate and literal, translations.
-In the 1980s, the Santa Barbara Lodge of the United Lodge of Theosophists published one of the most textually accurate and reliable English translations of the Bhagavad Gita that has been made so far.
-This was translated by Raghavan Iyer and published by Concord Grove Press.
-Ultimately, there is no such thing as a perfect and infallible translation and so it does not really matter what translation or rendition we use (except, perhaps, the extremely misleadingly translated yet very popular version by ISKCON, the International Society for Krishna Consciousness, i.e. the Hare Krishna movement) as long as we remember that and do not try to make an idol out of our personally preferred version.
+Ultimately, there is no such thing as a perfect and infallible translation and so it does not greatly matter what translation or rendition a person uses (except, perhaps, the extremely misleadingly translated yet very popular version by ISKCON, the International Society for Krishna Consciousness, i.e. the Hare Krishna movement) as long as we remember that and do not try to make an idol out of our personally preferred version.
 When one is seriously studying a scripture like this, it is always good to have at least two or three different translations anyway, in order to compare them.

 William Judge also wrote an insightful and practical series of articles on the first seven chapters of this great text, the articles for chapters eight to eighteen being written after his death by his pupil and colleague Robert Crosbie, who founded the United Lodge of Theosophists.
 These are now published in book form under the title “Notes on The Bhagavad Gita.”
 Although described by some as a commentary on the Gita, it is technically not that.
 Judge himself clarified, when publishing his rendition of the Gita, that “To attach a commentary, except such an one as only a sage like Sankaracharya could write, would be audacious.” (“Antecedent Words” p. xvii)